NCBI-Hackathons/GeneHummus/tutorial.md

 my_values = getProteins(my_labelsIds)
 ```

+(You can customize **GeneHummus** to exend the analysis to other non-legume families by adapting the code to your own data.
+Here, we have an [example](customizingGH.md).)

 At this point we have likely identified the whole set of ARF protein ids from the Legume family.

 ```{r}